Collage of three D.C. plates.

 Organizational Plate Program

-Click on image for caption and credit.For some drivers the regular license plate, the one that most everyone else has, just isn't distinctive enough.
+Omega Psi Phi organizational plate no. QUE 0042For some drivers the regular license plate, the one that most everyone else has, just isn't distinctive enough.
 Optional design license plates were first offered by three states (Georgia, Maryland, and Virginia) to commemorate the U.S. bicentennial.
 The practice of offering an option to the general-issue design didn't catch on at that time, but rather got rolling in the mid-1980s.

-The number of optional plates offered in the U.S. has exploded during the past fifteen years.
+The number of optional plates offered in the U.S. has exploded during the past twenty years.
 Alternative, extra-cost designs are now available in all fifty states and Washington, D.C., although clearly some jurisdictions have embraced the concept more than others.
 Florida, New York, and Virginia have among the largest specialty plate programs, whereas in states like North Dakota, Rhode Island, and Wyoming the offerings are limited to just a few designs.
 Sales of many specialty plates benefit colleges and universities, not-for-profit organizations, charitable foundations, and other causes.

 Optional plates have been issued in the District of Columbia since 1991, albeit in small quantities, for various purposes.